suriyaraj23014049/EX-14/README.md

     unsigned char hash;     // Buffer for the hash (only 1 byte for simplicity) char receivedHash[3];   // Buffer for input of received hash (in hex format)

-    // Step 1: Input the message
     printf("Enter the message: ");
     scanf("%s", message);

-    // Step 2: Compute the simple hash computeSimpleHash(message, &hash);
+    computeSimpleHash(message, &hash);

-    // Step 3: Display the computed hash in hexadecimal format printf("Computed Hash (in hex): %02x\n", hash);
+    printf("Computed Hash (in hex): %02x\n", hash);

-    // Optional Step 5: Verify the hash printf("Enter the received hash (in hex): ");
+    printf("Enter the received hash (in hex): ");
     scanf("%s", receivedHash);

-    // Convert received hash from hex string to an unsigned char unsigned int receivedHashValue;
+    unsigned int receivedHashValue;
     sscanf(receivedHash, "%02x", &receivedHashValue);

-    // Compare the computed hash with the received hash if (hash == receivedHashValue) {
+    if (hash == receivedHashValue) {
         printf("Hash verification successful.
 Message is unchanged.\n");
     } else {